weaveworks/footloose/README.md

 ## Usage

 `footloose` reads a description of the *Cluster* of *Machines* to create from a file, by default named `footloose.yaml`.
+An alternate name can be specified on the command line with the `--config` option or through the `FOOTLOOSE_CONFIG` environment variable.

 The `config` command helps with creating the initial config file:

 ```console
 # Create a footloose.yaml config file.
 Instruct we want to create 3 machines.